 Agility provides a sport in which both the handler and dog are challenged to make their way through and over a series of jumps and obstacles.
 It strengthens the relationship between dog and handler in a most unique way.
 Dogs progress from random, disconnected pleasure seekers to partners trying to please both of you on a course.
 Handlers can go from wondering if their dog will ever do anything they are asked to do, to confident (we hope) teammates giving clear instructions that their partner joyfully carries out.
 To go from a beginning team to competitors at agility trials, Companion Dog Club offers a series of courses to help you along the way.

-- Foundations of Agility Classes: Foundations classes (Beginning and Progressing) are offered at various times throughout the year.
-In these two classes dogs and handlers learn foundations of shaping and targeting, rear-end awareness and balance, games and impulse control, foundations of a confident recall among other skills.
-Dogs that have taken a “puppy class” or a “Pet 1” class can be successful in Beginning Foundations of Agility class.
+- Basic Agility I and II Classes: Basic classes are offered at various times throughout the year.
+In these classes dogs and handlers learn foundations of shaping and targeting, rear-end awareness and balance, games and impulse control, foundations of a confident recall among other skills.
+Dogs that have taken a “puppy class” class can be successful in Basic Agility I.

-- Other Offerings: Periodically we hope to offer classes for those either trialing or getting ready to trial.
-Our first offering will be a series of 3, 2-hour sessions each taught by a different experienced handler each week.
-Students will get different perspectives on courses and how to handle them each week.
+- Other Offerings: Periodically, we hope to offer classes for those either trialing or getting ready to trial.
+Previously, there was a series of 3, 2-hour sessions each taught by a different experienced handler each week.
+Students received different perspectives on courses and how to handle them.

 - Agility Fun Matches: During the colder months, CDC will offer Agility Fun Matches open to all.
 View upcoming Fun Matches.